 Examine "FAANG" stocks from the Nasdaq website.
 Analyze Short Interest, Institutional Ownership and Insider Trades

 The Nasdaq website publishes information on stocks listed on it's exchange.
-The information includes Fundamental categories such as "Short Interest" and Holding categories such as "Ownership Summary" and "Insider Trades."
+The information includes fundamental categories like "Short Interest" and Holding categories like "Ownership Summary" and "Insider Trades."
 I have chosen to use Selenium to scrape the Nasdaq website.
 For this project, I will be examining the "FAANG" stocks listed on the Nasdaq.
-"FAANG" is a acronym for 5 of the most popular and best performing stocks; They are Facebook (FB), Amazon (AMZN), Apple (AAPL), Netflix (NFLX) and Google (GOOG).
-The growth of these high flying tech stocks have made it especially attractive for money managers to hold these names in their portfolio's.
+"FAANG" is a acronym for 5 of the most popular and best performing stocks: Facebook (FB), Amazon (AMZN), Apple (AAPL), Netflix (NFLX) and Google (GOOG).
+The growth of these high flying tech stocks have made it especially attractive for money managers to add these names in their portfolio's.
 Mandatory SEC 13-F filings give us a glimpse of who holds these stocks.
 On the other hand, we will also examine the Short Interest in these stocks, which shows investor sentiment of a stock and expect the shares to fall.

-Short Interest is the number of shares sold short that have not yet been covered or closed out.
-It's a bearish indicator for a stock.
+Short Interest is a bearish indicator for a stock made up of the number of shares sold short that have not yet been covered or closed out.
 It is calculated by looking at the "Days to Cover" (DTC) statistic as a judge for rising or falling sentiment for a stock on a bi-weekly basis.
 Firms are required to report their short positions as of settlement on the 15th of each month.
-A compilation is published 8 business days after on the Nasdaq website.
+A compilation is published 8 business days afterward on the NASDAQ website.
 Days to Cover is calculated as the aggregate short interest for the month divided by the average daily share volume traded between short interest settlement dates.
-Nasdaq provides a year's data of Short Interest.
-Scrapping the table gives us the line graph below.
+NASDAQ provides a year's data of Short Interest.
+Scraping the table gives us the line graph below.